Justice Stevens Reflects On The Court And Its Chiefs

-Stevens also wrote the opinion for the court in two cases that successfully challenged the Bush Administration's approach to the war on terror: Rasul v Bush, which said detainees at Guantanamo had the right to challenge their incarceration in American courts, and Hamdan v.
-Rumsfeld, which ruled against the Bush administrations plan to use military tribunals at Guantanamo.
-Legal journalist Jeffrey Toobin describes those decisions as "the summit of Stevens achievements on the bench."
+Stevens also wrote the opinion for the court in two cases that successfully challenged the Bush administration's approach to the war on terrorism: Rasul v.
+Bush, which said detainees at Guantanamo had the right to challenge their incarceration in American courts, and Hamdan v.
+Rumsfeld, which ruled against the Bush administration's plan to use military tribunals at Guantanamo.
+Legal journalist Jeffrey Toobin describes those decisions as "the summit of Stevens' achievements on the bench."

 On becoming more liberal over the course of his time on the Supreme Court

 "Those terms are a little bit misleading because you have so many issues that you address as a member of the court that on some issues you might be regarded as, to use your word, as a liberal, and on others you might be regarded as a conservative.
 And it's difficult to place a simple label on the entire work product of a member of the court."